-IMPLEMENTATION (9-14)Adapting and implementing the key components of Guided Pathways to meet student needs at scale.

-Adapting a Adapting and implementing the key components of Guided Fathways to meet student needs at scale.
-SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 13.
-ASSESSING AND DOCUMENTING LEARNING O College is currently not assessing and O Attainment of learning outcomes are not consistently tracked or O Attainment of learning outcomes tracked or made O Attainment of learning outcomes tracked or made available to students and (Ensure Students are Learning) documenting or planning to assess and made available to students and faculty. available to students and faculty for most programs. faculty for most programs.
-All programs examine and use The college tracks attainment of learning outcomes and that information is easily accessible to students and faculty. document individual student's learning.
+IMPLEMENTATION (9-14) Adapting and implementing the key components of Guided Pathways to meet student needs at scale.
+SCAI LE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 13.
+ASSESSING AND DOCUMENTING LEARNING (Ensure Students are Learning) The college tracks attainment of learning outcomes and that information is easily accessible to students and faculty.
+Consistent and ongoing assessment of learning is taking place to assess whether students are mastering learning outcomes and building skills across each program and using results of learning outcomes assessment to improve the effectiveness of instruction in their programs.
+O College is currently not assessing and documenting or planning to assess and document individual student's learning.
+Attainment of learning outcomes are not consistently tracked or made available to students and faculty.
 Only a few programs examine and use learning outcomes results to improve the effectiveness of instruction.
-Most programs examine and use learning outcomes results to improve the effectiveness of instruction. learning outcomes results to improve the effectiveness of instruction.
-Consistent and ongoing assessment of learning is taking place to assess whether students are mastering learning outcomes and building skills across each program and using results of learning outcomes assessment to improve the effectiveness of instruction in their programs.
+Attainment of learning outcomes tracked or made available to students and faculty for most programs.
+Most programs examine and use learning outcomes results to improve the effectiveness of instruction.
+Attainment of learning outcomes tracked or made available to students and faculty for most programs.
+All programs examine and use learning outcomes results to improve the effectiveness of instruction.